Mr996M/AMA564-Course-Project/README.md

 We replicated the content in the article "Gatta, F. Di Cola, V. S. Giampaolo, F. Piccialli, F.& Cuomo, S. (2023) Meshless methods for American option pricing through physics-informed neural networks.
 Engineering Analysis with Boundary Elements 151 68-82." by running the code under the `PINN` folder.
 For more details, you could refer to the "README.md" file in that folder.

 ### sample_data
 In order to find the features used by each boundary condition clearly, we derived the corresponding sampled data and clarified the data related to each feature.
+You could run code in XD.ipynb file in the subdirectories 1D ~ 4D in the 'sample_data' folder to obtain sampling data.

 ### sigma
 In order to test the performance of the PINNs model under high volatility conditions, we set the following σ values: